abpframework/abp/docs/en/tutorials/todo/single-layer/index.md

 #### Bundling and Minification

-`abp bundle` command offers bundling and minification support for client-side resources (JavaScript and CSS files) for Blazor projects.
-This command automatically run when you create a new solution with the [ABP CLI](../../../cli/index.md).

-However, sometimes you might need to run this command manually.
-To update script & style references without worrying about dependencies, ordering, etc. in a project, you can run this command in the directory of your blazor application:
+Run the following command in the directory of your blazor application:

 ```bash
 abp bundle